jukkak05/social-sharing/readme.txt

 Sharing links will have correct information if you have seo meta tags on page.

 Plugin uses font awesome icons.
-You can easily change colors and icons with css, see social-sharing.css.

 == Changelog ==

+= 1.6.0 =

+Removed font awesome stylesheets and switched to using icons in data uri format

 = 1.5.2 =